jamesbrayy/wace-notes/engineering/electrical/basic-circuits.md

 * **multimeter:** a multimeter is an electronic measuring instrument which can measure voltage, current, and resistance.
 It combines the functionalities of a voltmeter, ammeter, and ohmmeter into a single device.
   * the red probe should be placed on the positive side of a component, and the black probe should be placed on the negative side of a component.
-* **voltmeter:** used to measure the voltage (potential difference / E.M.F.) between two points in a circuit. the voltmeter must be connected in parallel to measure voltage.
+* **voltmeter:** used to measure the voltage (potential difference / EMF) between two points in a circuit. the voltmeter must be connected in parallel to measure voltage.
 * **ammeter:** used to measure the current at a point in the circuit. the ammeter must be connected in series to measure current.
 * **ohmmeter:** used to measure the resistance between two points in a circuit. the ohmmeter must be connected in parallel to measure resistance.